Desgue/Veeam_QA_WEB_Test_task/README.md

 Please do not use ChatGPT or similar tools.

+## The Solution
+The solution is a CLI tool that uses Selenium to automate user input and scrapes how many jobs there are for a specific position, country and city to compare with the expected number of positions counted manually.

+### CLI Features
+1. Headless mode for running Selenium on the background
+2. Multiprocess to handle multiple tests asynchronously
+3. Acepts an optional Json file to test additional cases

 ## Installation
-Make sure you have python and pip updated to latest version
+### Requirements

+**Python v3.12**

+**pip v23.3.2**

+**A broswer driver of your choice**

 1. Clone the repository

 ```
 git clone https://github.com/Desgue/Veeam_QA_WEB_Test_task.git
 ```

-2- Install selenium (only 3rd party dependency)
+2. Install selenium (only 3rd party dependency)
 ```
 pip install selenium
 ```